Funstrummers Future gigs:

 Senior Citizens of Ripon get livelier than they expect when the Funstrummers come to entertain.

-A waffle breakfast at Deva's for some and rockin' songs for others.
+A waffle breakfast for some and rockin' songs for others.
 Paul's bass adds excitement to our rock and roll songs.

 At this venue we play two sets and we never seem to tire partly because of the guests enthusiasum and eager participatiom.